Azure/autorest.powershell/docs/repository-layout.md

  - `powershell` - all the source code for the AutoRest.PowerShell extension.
  - `samples/` - a couple small non-azure examples to generate modules
  - `tests/` - **WORK IN PROGRESS** scripts to generate some tests to validate the code generator.
+ - `UX/` - the portal UX metadata files use to display usage of powershell cmdlet for resource in portal page.

 ### The `powershell` plugin
 - `cmdlets/` - code for creating the cmdlet classes